Centered Yoga’s Famous 200 Hour Yoga Teacher Training Course & Certification

 Centered Yoga and Yoga Alliance 200+ hour accredited

 Asana is a typical starting point in yoga, and what you will primarily teach.
 As your awareness and understanding deepen in other areas, your asana and how you teach it will develop.
-The poses have the power to open up energy channels, build strength and flexibility, rearrange the nervous system, and detoxify the body's inner organs.
+The poses have the capacity to open up energy channels, build strength and flexibility, rearrange the nervous system, and detoxify the body’s inner organs.

 In Patanjali’s eight-limb system (Ashtanga), Pranayama is the fourth limb, after asana.
 Its importance is acknowledged in many classical texts, though today it is typically misunderstood and taught badly.
 It is a subtle practice that has tremendous effects on the nervous system and the mind.

 The training in this course is grounded in the classical teaching of Sri O.P.
 Tiwari (Kaivalyadhama, India), one of the few authorities on Pranayama.
 You will learn and practice the preparations for Pranayama together with six of the classical techniques.
 You will be guided daily and observed carefully as you build a personal practice.
 Upon completion, you will understand the nature of the inhale, exhale, and retention; the correct performance of each Pranayama; and how to guide someone in basic breathing.
 You will also study the breath and its mechanisms.
+Read More about Pranayama

 We take a detailed, thorough approach to anatomy and physiology.
 During the course you will methodically go through the anatomy of the human body as it relates to asanas, vinyasas, and pranayamas.
 In addition, we will explore at length the nervous system, the musculo-skeletal system, knee and hip joints, the pelvis, the spine, the circulatory system, and other topics.